 Training places are limited to 12 tickets per specialist area (i.e. Financial Economics or Forensic Psychiatry).
 If your choice is fully booked, your details will be placed on a reserve list in case of cancellations; you will be notified if a place becomes available.

 Follow this link to book your place on this training event.
 Please note that you will be redirected to an external site for the processing of your booking and payment.

 Bookings close at midnight on Sunday 1 October 2017.

 ICCA’s recent consultation with the SBAs highlighted the preparation for the cross-examination of experts and related practical exercises on expert witnesses handling, as a key knowledge area for development as part of this training.

-- Expert accounting – these sessions will place the focus on working with expert accounting evidence in relation to liability issues only.
-Delegates will have the opportunity to cross-examine eight accounting experts.
-The case study will be one provided by the International Advocacy Academy (IAA).
+- Economic Expert Evidence – Delegates will have the opportunity to cross-examine four economics experts.
+The case study will be provided by Frontier Economics.

-- Forensic psychiatry – These medical negligence practice sessions will provide delegates with the opportunity to cross-examine four experienced forensic psychiatrists.
+- Forensic Psychiatry Evidence – Delegates will have the opportunity to cross-examine experienced forensic psychiatrists.
 The learning will be based on the Crane v Brown case study.

-Please note that you will be asked to complete about three hours preparation in advance of the course in July.
+Please note that you will be required to complete approximately three hours preparation in advance of the course in October.
 Preparation will include familiarising yourself with relevant materials, including the case study and expert reports relevant to your specialism, as well as watching a 45 min video.
 Further information on accessing these materials will be sent to you approximately two weeks before the event date.